microsoft/FluidFramework/docs/legacy/README.md

-# Prague
+# Legacy docs

+> [!WARNING]
+> This folder contains examples using Prague's v0.1.x API.
+It is kept for historical reasons only.

 ## Running against our API

 ### Private NPM Repository

 The simplest way to get up and running with Prague is to install our npm module and then run against our production service.
-From there you can choose whether to webpack, browserify, etc...
+From there you can choose whether to webpack, browserify, etc.

 To get started simply
 * Navigate to our production npm repository https://offnet.visualstudio.com/officenet/_packaging?feed=prague&_a=feed